theforeman/forklift/README.md

     oadm policy add-scc-to-group anyuid system:authenticated

+Or use the all-in-one playbook to do this:

+    ansible-playbook cluster-up.yml

 ## Creating the Foreman Deployment

 There are two aspects to the deployment: the default images and templates being loaded into OpenShift and creating the Foreman deployment.
 All of this is handled by a convenient playbook provided.
 You can view the configuration of the Foreman deployment itself by looking in the `templates/foreman.yaml` file.
 To create the application: